GSA/digitalcorps.gsa.gov/_fellows/2024/jenny-park.md

 region: east
 bio_short: Data scientist passionate about using technical skills to support broader social change and public good
 why: With my first computer science course I took in college, I knew that I wanted to use my skills to support broader social change and public good.
 Since then, I have been cultivating both my knowledge in peace studies and conflict transformation alongside my technical skills in data science.
 USDC was the perfect opportunity to merge these interests into a career with a clear forward trajectory, an opportunity unlike any other options I had considered prior to learning about the program.
-fun_fact: 'Jenny can speak Modern Standard Arabic and a little bit of colloquial and is always looking for more people to practice speaking with!'
+fun_fact: 'Jenny can speak Modern Standard Arabic and is always looking for more people to practice speaking with!'
 tags: ['east', '2024','Data_Science_And_Analytics', 'NIH', 'active']
 track: ['Data Science and Analytics']
 ---